-Notes: We do not recommend to use this function for large devices (more than 8 MB) because it can consume more time to make buffer erase.
+Note: We do not recommend using this function for large devices (more than 8 MB) because it can consume more time to make buffer erase.
 The setting is saved to PG4UW configuration file.
 It is not saved to project file.